Sglossu/Beautiful_soup/README.md

-Project about work with [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).
+More about Beautiful Soup [here](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).

 You can just run `python3 -m http.server` in a directory with this file to be able to test